jaffamonkey/mxb/src/pages/accessibility-statement.md

 ### Feedback and contact information
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us.

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
-Email paullittlebury@gmail.com and we’ll consider your request and get back to you in 3 days.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email paullittlebury@gmail.com and we’ll consider your request and get back to you in 3 days.

 ## Enforcement procedure